wellingtondasilva1804/OpenSourceMalaria_Marinoquinolines/README.md

 # OpenSourceMalaria_Marinoquinolines
- Substances with potential antimalarial activity
+ Marinoquinolines are substances with potential antimalarial activity